 Availability window assignment in 802.11az – TB ranging

-The non-AP STA transmits IFTMR frame which contains an ISTA availability window element in the Availability Window field to indicate its availability.
+The non-AP STA transmits IFTMR frame which contains an ISTA availability window element in the Availability Window field to indicate its availability. (for both associated STA or unassociated STA)

 Based on the received IFTMR frame, the AP transmits the FTM frame which include the RSTA Availability Window element in the Availability Window field to assign availability windows.